dat-ecosystem-archive/hyperdiscovery/readme.md

 ### sw.connections

-Get number of currently active connections.
+Get the list of currently active connections.

-## sw.swarm

-Get the original discovery-swarm instance.

 ##### Options